mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Exploit

-Reduce Defense Rating of hacking target by 2.
+Reduce Defense of hacking target by 2.

 #### Armor

-+2 to Defense Rating
++2 to Defense

 #### Baby Monitor